January 27, 2023

 8. Chronic bladder inflammation - People with long-term bladder infections or other chronic bladder problems are at a higher risk.

-9. Diabetes - People with diabetes are more likely to develop bladder cancer.
+9. Diabetes - People with diabetes are more likely to develop this cancer.

 Read More: 8 lifestyle changes that could reduce your cancer risk